touchlab/SKIE/README.md

 swiftGen {
     configuration {
         group {
-            ConfigurationKeys.SealedInterop.FunctionName("something")
+            ConfigurationKeys.SealedInterop.Function.Name("something")
         }
     }
 }
 ```

-The above example changes the name of the `exhaustively` function to `something` for all sealed classes/interfaces.
+The above example changes the name of the `onEnum(of:)` function to `something(of:)` for all sealed classes/interfaces.
 All the available configuration options are listed in the `ConfigurationKeys` class located in `:core:configuration` module.
 Note that you can add multiple options to a single group.